maks/lca2013-rhinobot/presentation.md

 ![Mozilla Rhino Logo](MozRhino.jpg)

-    And thats where javascript comes in, because I thought it would be more productive to write these tests in a lightwirght scripting language like javascript instead of bulky, pre-compiled Java.
+    And thats where javascript comes into the picture.
+    Because I thought it would be more productive to write these tests in a lightwirght scripting language like javascript instead of a bulky, pre-compiled language like Java.

 Mozillas Rhino:
 ---